mbhatt1/hive/README.md

 ## 🎯 Overview

-Hivemind-Prism is a **zero-API, event-driven security intelligence platform** that deploys specialized AI agents to autonomously analyze code repositories.
+Hivemind-Prism is a **zero-API, event-driven security intelligence platform** that deploys specialized AI agents to autonomously analyze code repositories and AWS infrastructure.
 Unlike traditional security pipelines, our agents:

 - 🤖 **Make Independent Decisions** based on context, not pre-programmed rules
 - 🗣️ **Negotiate Conclusions** through multi-agent consensus and voting